tsato1/InstagramViewer/README.md

 # Week 1 - *PopularPhotos*

-**PopularPhotos** is an android app that showcases popular Instagram photos with several information of who posted it, how old it is, how many likes it has got and comments about it.
+**PopularPhotos** is an Android application that showcases popular Instagram photos with several information of who posted it, how old it is, how many likes it has got and comments about it.

 Submitted by: **Takahide Sato**